Accessibility Checklist for Gravity Forms

 Your WordPress Theme

-Gravity Forms ships with it’s own stylesheet (CSS).
-The color contrast is optimised for a white background color, but your theme may have a darker background color that makes text unreadable when you use the Gravity Forms stylesheet.
-Check the color contrast ratio between the text and it’s background.
-It is recommended that ratio be 4.5:1 or higher.
+Gravity Forms ships with its own stylesheet (CSS).
+The color contrast is optimized for a white background color, but your theme may have a darker background color that makes text unreadable when you use the Gravity Forms stylesheet.
+Check the color contrast ratio between the text and its background.
+It is recommended that the ratio be 4.5:1 or higher.

 Depending on your theme, it may be possible to adjust or overrule some of the CSS using the customizer, or in the CSS of your theme.
 If needed, discuss options with your site developer or contact the theme provider for advice.